pipewrk/llm-core/README.md

 const generateQuestionsStep: PipelineStep<QuestionDoc[]> =
   (logger) => async (docs) => {
     logger.info("Generating questions...");
-    // In a real implementation, this would call an LLM return docs.map((doc) => ({
+    return docs.map((doc) => ({
       ...doc,
       questions: [`What is the main point of ${doc.source}?`], }));
   };

-// 3.
-Build the pipeline
 const questionPipeline = pipeline<QuestionDoc[]>(logger)
   .addStep(collectContentStep)
   .addStep(generateQuestionsStep);

-// 4.
-Run the pipeline
 async function main() {
   const initialDocs: QuestionDoc[] = [];
   const result = await questionPipeline.run(initialDocs);
   console.log(JSON.stringify(result, null, 2));
-  // Output:
-  // [
-  //   {
-  //     "source": "doc1.md",
-  //     "content": "Pipelines are great.",
-  //     "questions": ["What is the main point of doc1.md?"]
-  //   },
-  //   {
-  //     "source": "doc2.md",
-  //     "content": "They are easy to use.",
-  //     "questions": ["What is the main point of doc2.md?"]
-  //   }
-  // ]
 }

 main();
 ```

-## Core Modules

-### `pipeline`

-The `pipeline` module allows you to chain together a series of processing steps to create sophisticated, reusable workflows.
-Each step is a function that receives the output of the previous one, making it easy to compose complex logic.
-It's generic, type-safe, and includes logging for each stage.
+That's how simple and powerful the pipeline abstraction is, allowing you to compose steps and inject logging or other effects across the whole workflow.
 For detailed usage and advanced examples, see the **[Pipeline Module Developer Guide](./PIPELINE.md)**.

 ### `OllamaService` and `OpenAIService`

 These services provide a consistent interface for interacting with Ollama and OpenAI APIs, handling requests, retries, and error handling. `OllamaService` is particularly powerful when paired with models that support structured JSON output.

-For detailed usage, including structured JSON responses and embeddings, see the **[OllamaService Developer Guide](./OLLAMA_SERVICE.md)**.

 **Usage:**